anchore/syft/DEVELOPING.md

     Note right of cmd: Execute SINGLE command from USER
 ```

-### Code organization for syft library

-Syft's core library (see, exported) functionality is implemented in the `syft` package.
-The `syft` package is responsible for organizing the core
+Syft's core library is implemented in the `syft` package:
-SBOM data model, it's translated output formats, and the core SBOM generation logic.

 - analysis creates a static SBOM which can be encoded and decoded
 - format objects, should strive to not add or enrich data in encoding that could otherwise be done during analysis